Fidenz/fi_digital_signatures/README.md

 ## Algorithms

-This library currently supports the following:
+This library currently supports the following algorithms:

 - HS256
 - HS384